The Surrey flag was registered as a traditional design, on September 11th 2014. The flag is a banner of the arms

 The seal is described in the 1894 work “The Book of Public Arms” by Arthur Charles Fox-Davies and M. E. B. Crookes;

-where an explanation explaining the designs, is available, which describes the de Warrenne arms (pictures from getsurrey.co.uk )
+where an explanation of the designs on the glass is available, describing the de Warrenne arms (picture from getsurrey.co.uk )

 It is conjectured that the arms did not feature the de Warenne checks more unequivocally because when the county council was set up in 1888 it lost administrative control over much of the county and accordingly the College of Arms specifically designed the new arms to reflect the fact that the council’s remit was a new one, which did not extend across the whole of Surrey – implying that had the council been given control of the entirety of the territory of Surrey it would naturally have received arms incorporating the Surrey checks in a more definitive arrangement!
 Rather confirming this conjecture is the abundance of the blue and yellow checks amongst the arms of the county’s towns

 Other examples of the association of the county of Surrey with the chequered yellow and blue emblem are; its appearance, embossed on the front cover of the ‘Little Guide’ to Surrey by J. Charles-Cox, Methuen & Co Ltd, 1952,

 ; this 1925 volume on the county, “Unknown Surrey” by Donald Maxwell, clearly adorned with the Surrey checks

 ; the appearance of the checks on this 1937 medal issued by the Surrey Rifle Association

 and their continued inclusion in the association’s logo

 ; use of the chequered pattern by Surrey Cricket club over the years, such as this 1965 publication